karatelabs/karate/karate-core/README.md

 }
 ```

-Assuming the above JSON file is called `locators.json`, you can do this.
-Karate has [great options for re-usability](https://github.com/intuit/karate#calling-other-feature-files), so you can have this in a `common.feature`:
+Karate has [great options for re-usability](https://github.com/intuit/karate#calling-other-feature-files), so if the above JSON is saved as `locators.json`, you can do this in a `common.feature`:

 ```cucumber
 * call read 'locators.json'